PANEL DISCUSSION: What to Know about Resisting State Repression

 WHEN: Sunday, October 26th at 7pm; Doors open at 6:30pm

 Join us on October 26th at 7pm for a panel on resisting state repression.
-The panel will feature journalist and author Will Potter, Meg Calaw with the League of Filipino Students, civil rights and criminal defense attorney John Viola and other panelists TBA.
+The panel will feature journalist and author Will Potter, Meg Calaw with Gabriela Berkeley, civil rights and criminal defense attorney John Viola, Sara Kershnar from the International Jewish Anti-Zionist Network and other panelists TBA.

 President Trump has designated the anti-fascist movement as a terrorist organization.
 While, in fact, it’s an opportunity for his administration to target and destroy a broader network of left and progressive groups.
 We’re living in challenging times with crises around war in the Middle East, renewed McCarthyist attacks on free speech, corporate domination of everyday life, escalating climate disasters and, now, a fascist takeover of our government.